Connecting passengers to the travel ecosystem

 data would be recorded directly in the blockchain.
 The information could then be accessed at any state or border crossing control point.
 This model could be completed by a mobile application through which the user could give their consent to data sharing.

 - In the second model, more like the concept of self-sovereign identity,

-the passenger's personal data would be stored in a personal device, such as their mobile phone.
-The blockchain would then only store the certificates and proof of validity of such information.
+the passenger's data would be stored in a personal device, such as their mobile phone.
+The blockchain would then only store the certificates and proof of the validity of such information.